pavankothapalli47/Facebook-Clone/README.md

 ## Usage

 Open your web browser and go to http://localhost:3000.
-Log in or create a new account to start exploring the Facebook Clon
+Log in or create a new account to start exploring the Facebook Clone

 ## Demo
 Watch the project in action!